7+ Thru-Hikes Around the World: Alternatives to the Camino de Santiago

 6. Annapurna Circuit Nepal

 The Annapurna Circuit is a thru-hike within the mountain ranges of central Nepal.
 I hiked it with my father 11 years ago before I had even heard of the Camino de Santiago.
 This hike crosses two different river valleys and encircles the Annapurna Massif.
 This means the views are incredible at all times.
 Keep in mind, it is a serious thru-hike with altitudes not to be taken lightly.
-The path reaches its highest point at Thorung La pass at 17,769 ft.
+The path reaches its highest point at Thorung La Pass at 17,769 ft.

 Annapurna circuit thru hike